-- 1. CANS Comprehensive Assessment and IBHA; - 2.
-Individualized POC - A copy of the initial assessment and individualized POC developed by the CFT must be completed within 45 days of the start of WAA involvement.
+- 1. CANS comprehensive assessment and IBHA; - 2.
+Individualized POC A copy of the initial assessment and individualized POC developed by the CFT must be completed within 45 days of the start of WAA involvement.
 The individualized POC must be developed with adherence to NWI standards and treatment planning requirements consistent with 42 CFR 438.208(c)(3); and - 3.
-CFT meeting documentation - The initial CFT meeting must be held within 45 days of the start of WAA involvement.
-Participation in the CFT process is documented through the signatures of the child/youth, parents or caregivers of the child/youth and other CFT members on the POC.
+CFT meeting documentation The initial CFT meeting must be held within 45 days of the start of WAA involvement.
+Participation in the CFT process is documented through the signatures of the child/youth, parents or caregivers of the child/youth and other CFT members on the plan of care (POC).